Roanoke, IN Personal Injury Attorney

 If another driver causes you to suffer injuries in a car accident in Roanoke or a nearby community in Huntington County, you may be eligible to file a claim against that driver and seek compensation through the driver’s auto insurance liability policy.
 However, these claims can be challenging.
 You can also expect the insurance company to do everything it can to pay as little as possible or to try to avoid paying your claim altogether.

 At Truitt Law Offices, we will protect your rights when dealing with the insurance company.
 Our goal will be to secure the compensation that you need to move forward after an accident has turned your life upside down.
 Throughout your case, we will listen to you and pay close attention to what is important to you.
 To learn more, call or reach us online today.
 Our initial consultations are always free.

-What Are Your Legal Options After Suffering a Personal Injury?
+What Are Your Legal Options After Suffering a Personal Injury in Roanoke, IN?

 - Filing an insurance claim against the at-fault party – One of the first steps after an accident is to file a claim with the negligent party’s insurance company.
 For example, in a car accident, you would typically file a claim through the driver’s liability insurance policy.